AI for Lawyers

 Important: These are estimates based on typical law practice workflows.
 Your actual savings depend on practice area, case volume, and how much admin work you currently handle yourself vs. delegate to staff.
 Even at 25% of these estimates, the ROI is overwhelming.

-Step 1: Install OpenClaw
+Step 1: Install Claude Code

-Step 3: Connect Your Channels
+Step 3: Connect External Tools via MCP

 Step 4: Configure for Lawyers

-# Example SOUL.md for a lawyer
+# CLAUDE.md — Example for a lawyer

 You help with client communication, scheduling, document drafts,

 and administrative tasks.
-Always maintain professional tone.
+Always maintain a professional tone.

-Never provide specific legal/medical/financial advice —
+Never provide specific legal advice to clients or third parties —

 Step 5: Set Safety Limits